akhil-rana/avify/README.md

 ## AVIFY (in dev)
-Tool to convert images to convert the new AVIF codec.
+Tool to convert images to the new AVIF codec.

 ### To run
 `npm install` or `npm ci `<br>`